-- i) Firearms, ammunition, air rifles, sling shots, pellet guns, paint guns, explosives, firecrackers, pyrotechnical devices, projectile firing devices, flammable items of any nature, switchblades, knives over 3 inches long, clubs, chemical weapons (mace, tear gas), replica weapons, and any other item used as a weapon or any item that Residence Life and/or Campus Police believe to be a weapon are prohibited on campus. - ii) Any violation of this policy may result in a \$50-\$2000 fine, expulsion from the residence hall, or more severe sanctions.
+- i) Firearms, ammunition, air rifles, sling shots, pellet guns, paint guns, explosives, firecrackers, pyro-technical devices, projectile firing devices, flammable items of any nature, switchblades, knives over 3 inches long, clubs, chemical weapons (mace, tear gas), replica weapons, and any other item used as a weapon or any item that Residence Life and/or Campus Police believe to be a weapon are prohibited on campus. - ii) Any violation of this policy may result in a \$50-\$2000 fine, expulsion from the residence hall, or more severe sanctions.

-N. Room Search/Entry into Room
+n) Room Search/Entry into Room

-- i) As determined by the Director of Residence Life and Housing Operations, the Chief of Police, Dean of Campus Life, or other officials as designated by the University Administration, a formal search of a residence hall room may be conducted if it is believed that one or more of the following conditions exist: - (1) There is a suspected violation of university policy, - (2) There is a possible threat to self or others, - (3) There is possible stolen property in the room, - (4) There are possible illegal substances in the room, - (5) There is a sick or injured individual in the room.
+- i) As determined by the Director of Residence Life and Housing Operations, the Chief of Police, Dean of Campus Life, the Vice President of Campus Life and Facilities Management, or other officials as designated by the University Administration, a formal search of a residence hall room may be conducted if it is believed that one or more of the following conditions exist: - (1) There is a suspected violation of University policy, - (2) There is a possible threat to self or others, - (3) There is possible stolen property in the room, - (4) There are possible illegal substances in the room, - (5) There is a sick or injured individual in the room.

-O. University Property
+o) University Property

-- i) All pieces of furniture placed in the residence hall rooms, laundry rooms, hallways, lounges, porches, patios and study rooms are considered University property and under no circumstances are these items to be removed from their designated locations or vandalized. - ii) Any improper movement of university furniture is considered theft and will be adjudicated with a \$50 fine per piece of furniture. - iii) Any addition or alteration of the premises without prior written permission from the Director of Residence Life and Housing Operations may result in a \$30 fine. - iv) Student will be held responsible for damage of any property within residence hall premises. - v) If common areas are misused or vandalized, Residence Life reserves the right to close them to the community and/or require the community to clean, fix, or pay for damages. - vi) At the end of the year or when residents vacate the room, beds and furniture must be restored to the room's proper arrangement.
-Beds must be un-bunked and set at standard height.
+- i) All pieces of furniture placed in the residence hall rooms, laundry rooms, hallways, lounges, porches, patios and study rooms are considered University property and under no circumstances are these items to be removed from their designated locations or vandalized. - ii) Any improper movement of university furniture is considered theft and will be adjudicated with a \$50 fine per piece of furniture - iii) Any addition or alteration of the premises without prior written permission from the Director of Residence Life and Housing Operations may result in a \$30 fine. - iv) Student will be held responsible for damage of any property within residence hall premises. - If common areas are misused or vandalized, Residence Life reserves the right to close them to the community and/or require the community to clean, fix, or pay for damages. - vi) At the end of the year or when residents vacate the room, beds and furniture must be restored to the room's proper arrangement.
+Beds must be unbunked and set at standard height.
 Desk drawers must be placed against the wall.
-A fine of \$30 will be issued if the room is not in order. - (1) Please note that furniture that is already lofted in Dubuis and Township should remain lofted.
-Any adjustments made by the resident during the year must be undone and the room returned to the same furniture placement at time of move in. - vii) Vandalism of hall decoration will result in a minimum of \$50 fine and/or sanctions.
+A fine of \$30 will be issued if the room is not in order. - vii) Vandalism of hall decoration will result in a minimum of \$50 fine and/or sanctions.
 If the responsible individuals cannot be found, the charges will be accessed to all residents of the floor.

-P. Self-Care
+p) Self-Care

-While living in the residence halls, all residents are responsible for their own self-care including appropriate personal hygiene, mental health, management of medical conditions or illnesses, and/or disability-related personal needs.

-- ii) Students are expected to utilize the various resources available within the University to provide this care. - iii) If the resources are not available at UIW, the student must assume personal and financial responsibility to obtain any services necessary for self-care. - iv) Students who are considered to be a threat to others or a disruption to the community may be removed from the residence halls. - v) Any special housing accommodations related to disabilities must be registered and approved through the Office of Disability Services.
+- i) While living in the residence halls, all residents are responsible for their own self-care including appropriate personal hygiene, mental health, management of medical conditions or illnesses, and/or disability-related personal needs. - ii) Students are expected to utilize the various resources available within the University to provide this care. - iii) If the resources are not available at UIW, the student must assume personal and financial responsibility to obtain any services necessary for self-care. - iv) Students who are considered to be a threat to others or a disruption to the community may be removed from the residence halls. - v) Any special housing accommodations related to disabilities must be registered and approved through the Office of Disability Services.